It’s fair to say most of us would like to flex our business muscles once in a while and give off a bigger, better image.

 National telephone numbers point to any landline or mobile number and add a veneer of professionalism.
 The 0800 numbers are free to call for customers and are not region specific.

 Studies have shown that national phone numbers can generate three times as many calls.
-It looks more professional than a mobile phone number or a landline so if you run ads in the local press, you might want to use a professional looking enquiry line.
+It looks more professional than a mobile phone number or a landline so if you run ads in the local press, you might want to use one.

 If you move office, you take the national phone number with you since it is only forwarding to your phone.